 Nelly has eight years of professional experience, first in banking as a credit analyst and relationship manager specialising in energy finance and more recently as a consultant in the non-profit sector.
 Nelly has been based in Singapore since 2009 and has a deep working knowledge of Southeast Asia.
 She has significant practical experience assessing a wide range of organisations from social enterprise start-ups to listed companies.
 Nelly graduated from the University of St Andrews with a Master of Arts in Economics and International Relations in 2006.

-Jane Binks – Senior Associate
+Jane Binks – Senior Advisor

-Jane Binks, Senior Adviser has over 20 years of experience in strategic planning, project management and capacity building in the arts, culture, education, environment and heritage sectors.
+Jane Binks, Senior Advisor has over 20 years of experience in strategic planning, project management and capacity building in the arts, culture, education, environment and heritage sectors.
 Her most recent position was as the Director of Philanthropy at the National Heritage Board, Singapore, where she worked for 8 years.
 With a deep knowledge of the charity sector and donor landscape in Singapore, Jane is a regular trainer and panellist on the subject of fundraising and philanthropy trends.